2025 - A Good Year for Wildflower?

 As the picture above shows… not a bad year at all!

-But this ‘unseasonably hot’ weather that recurs ever more frequently is playing a part in how we manage our wildflower sites.
+But this ‘unseasonably hot’ weather we see ever more frequently is playing a part in how we manage our wildflower sites.

 How does this heat affect our approach?